sebastien-zhou/documentation-ia-product/documentation/igrc-platform/add-ons/add-ons.md

 ---
-layout: page
-title: "Add-ons"
+title: Add-ons
-parent: "iGRC Platform"
-nav_order: 200
-has_children: true
-permalink: /docs/igrc-platform/add-ons/
+Description: Documentation related to the creation, the installation and the usage of Add-ons
 ---

-# Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}
----

-# Facets: Principles
+# Add-ons / Facets

-A dedicated framework allowing to create your own facets is included in iGRC.
+A dedicated framework allowing to create your own add-ons, also known as facets, is included in iGRCanalytics.
 It can be used to help structure your project, so even if your goal is not to make a publishable facet, we advise you to check it out.

-## What is a Facet ?
+## What is a facet?

 A facet is basically a part of a project that can be installed and uninstalled at will, allowing to add / remove functionalities in a seamless way.
-Those can be collectors for specific applications, workflow processes, reports, examples or documentation, etc. The advantage of delivering project content in a facet over simply dropping a bunch of files are mainly :
+Those can be collectors for specific applications, workflow processes, reports, examples or documentation, etc. The advantage of delivering project content in a facet over simply dropping a bunch of files are mainly:

 - the possibility to install and remove the files in a single operation, allowing to avoid interferences with the rest of the project
-- the possibility to repeat the same installation on any number of iGRC instances
+- the possibility to repeat the same installation on any number of iGRCanalytics instances
 - the possibility to track file modifications and to apply upgrades
 - the possibility to provide out-of-the-box functionalities to people that will not need to understand every detail of the content, thanks to advanced features like variables usage or conditional installation of files
 - the possibility to make your work available to others through Brainwave's marketplace

-You can check out our [Tips for designing a facet collecting data]({{site.baseurl}}{% link docs/igrc-platform/add-ons/facet-creation-tips.md %}) if you are interested in creating a facet dedicated to a given application.
+You can check out our [Tips for designing a facet collecting data](iGRCanalytics-platform/add-ons/facet-creation-tips.md) if you are interested in creating a facet dedicated to a given application.

 ## Start a New Facet Project